perezc52/quizzicle/README.md

 ## Lessons Learned:

 This project helped me solidify my react skills even more and learned a lot about passing data between react components and scope.
-I also learned more about how to use javascript algorithms to do thigns such as shuffle data in an array.
+I also learned more about how to use javascript algorithms to do things such as shuffle data in an array.
 I also got a better grasp about making decisions in react such as knowing when and when not to use React.useEffect and useState.